nhaboudal/MenstrualCycle_SleepReadiness_Predictor/Project Report.md

 5. Code Files and Steps:

-1. File: Extract_Data
-   - Extract Data.
-2. File: Interpolate _Data
+- File: Interpolate _Data
    - Interpolate missing scores and temperatures.
-3. File:  Visualize_Data
+- File:  Visualize_Data
    - Plot scores vs. phase & cycle.
-4. File: ttest_Data
+- File: ttest_Data
    - Apply t-test and ANOVA to see if there is a difference in scores across phases.
-5. File: TrainTest_Model
+- File: TrainTest_Model
    - Train and test.